rpicard/explore-flask/2-coding_conventions.md

 ### PEP 8: Style Guide for Python Code

 PEP 8 is the official style guide for Python code.
-I recommend that you read it and apply it’s recommendations to your Flask projects (and all other Python code).
+I recommend that you read it and apply its recommendations to your Flask projects (and all other Python code).
 Your code will be much more approachable when it starts growing to many files with hundreds, or thousands, of lines of code.
 The PEP 8 recommendations are all about having more readable code.
+Plus, if your project is going to be open source, potential contributors will likely expect and be comfortable with code written with PEP 8 in mind.

 One particularly important recommendation is to use 4 spaces per indentation level.
 No real tabs.
 If you break this convention, it’ll be a burden on you and other developers when switching between projects.
 That sort of inconsistency is a pain in any language, but white-space is especially important in Python, so switching between real tabs and spaces could result in any number of errors that are very difficult to debug.